 Several Bar and Bat Mitzvahs have been conducted and, on occasion, there have been shiva minyans for the bereaved.
 At one point, a family donated a Torah1 to us which is still in service.
 We are fortunate that our participants and guests are generous since we do not have a dues structure.
 We do not own a building, so our expenses are limited.
 In 2003-2004, it became obvious that a formal organizational structure with a functioning board, officers, and committees was needed.
 In 2004 Shalom b’Harim was registered as a non-profit corporation under the laws of the State of Georgia and as a 501(c)(3) entity for the purpose of receiving charitable gifts.
 We officially became Shalom b’Harim (Peace in the Mountains).

 We are inclusive, not exclusive.
-There are no charges for any of our services although if we have a meal or breakfast, we do ask for reimbursement at cost.
+There are no charges for any of our services although if we have a meal or breakfast, we sometimes ask for reimbursement at cost.
 No one is excluded for inability to pay.
 Early on a Sunshine Fund was established to cover those situations and arrangements are kept private.

 During 2017-2018, it was recognized that the congregation’s demographics were shifting from Dahlonega towards Gainesville.
 Gainesville was the obvious site since it is rapidly becoming more of a metropolitan area.
-Since 2019, we have rented space from Unity Church in Gainesville.
+Since 2019, we have rented space from Unity of Gainesville.

 _________________________